jacobv1234/fractal/README.md

-# fractal
+# Levy C Curve

-Draws a fractal in Python Turtle
+Python Turtle script to draw the above fractal

 Simple as